Named after a Swiss village, Gruyère is a hard, pale yellow or ivory-coloured cheese made in large wheels with small holes made from cow’s milk.

-Gruyère Cheese is pale yellow or ivory-coloured, with small holes.
-The colour will vary depending on what season the cow’s milk was from.
+The actual colour of the cheese will vary depending on what season the cow’s milk was from.
+The cheese is semi-firm and pliable.
 The rind is hard and grainy, ranging in colour from dark golden to brown.
-The cheese is semi-firm and pliable.

 Compared to Emmenthal, the other really well-known Swiss cheese, Gruyère is higher in fat, has smaller holes and is aged longer.

 Gruyère is not a protected name.
 North American manufacturers make versions, as do the French.
 The French version is often called Gruyère de Comté.
 The Swiss did begin sometime around 2003, however, to rename their cheese to “Le Gruyère.”